Preferences

 This will help you catch and fix any errors before they become bigger problems.

 Pro Tip: Before you start building your website, it's important to plan your structure.
-This will help you to avoid making changes later on that could break your website.
+This will help you avoid making changes later on that could break your website.

 Step 1 - Start your Webflow journey: How to create a new project